COVID-19: Closing of municipal buildings and modification to the services offered | Details

 For more information, visit this special MAMH website.

 Modules and playgrounds are not disinfected, which means that their use are at the users' own risk.
-Residents must ensure that they respect the sanitary measures before and after using the facilities.

 Garbage, recycling and compost collections are maintained according to the usual schedules for each sector.